domptail/Denton-Housing/README.md

 # Denton-Housing

-This was a project posted on Freelancer.com on 3/8/2017.
+This project was posted on Freelancer.com on 3/8/2017.

 The instructions were: